Network Security Threats and Solutions

 - The access point must be monitored via security cameras.

-- Only the authorized person should be allowed to access the room.
+- Only authorized personnel should be permitted access to the room.

-- Every entry should be logged by security systems and monitored by security personnel.
+- All entries should be recorded by security systems and monitored by security personnel.

 Electrical

-Irregular power supply (such as fluctuations, high voltage, low voltage, or surge voltage) can cause serious damage to the network components.
-Following precautions should be taken to minimize the electrical threats:-
+Irregular power supply, including fluctuations, high voltage, low voltage, or surge voltage, can cause significant damage to network components.
+The following precautions should be taken to minimize electrical threats:

 - Use UPS (Uninterruptible Power Supply) for critical network resources.